Documentation Index

 4. Run

 The final step shows a summary of all evolution configurations.
-Tap any configuration to view and adjust its settings:
+Tap any configuration to view and adjust its settings:- Scopes: The file and line ranges being optimized

 - Models: Which LLMs to use and their relative weights